-Verdict: The Nike Air Max 270 React might just be the closest to perfect that Nake’s got, in our humble opinion.
-Super comfortable, lightweight, and offered in a range of colorways, we just love it.
+The Nike Air Max 270 React might just be the closest to perfect that Nike’s got, according to many sneakerheads.
+Super comfortable, lightweight, and offered in a range of colorways.
 While it may not be the most breathable shoe, that’s an easy sacrifice to make for the feel of React Foam and Air together.
-This is one of the Nike blends we can get behind.
+This is one of the Nike blends that you cannot get behind.

 Nike Air Max 270 React might be Nike’s most comfortable sneaker to date

 Okay, it’s a bold statement but...I think the Nike Air Max 270 React is the comfiest sneaker out there.
 Merging more than 3 decades of Air Max tech with the modern scientific miracle that is Nike’s React foam could have come off as a gimmick, but they really deliver.

 Not only that, but the 270 React looks good on foot too.
 My only concern; are these lightweight, supportive yet plushy shoes going to hold up, or just fall apart?

 Nike’s React foam leads the pack when it comes to comfort and energy return